Release Date: March 19, 2023

 In an effort to keep your staff informed of new features and changes, you may also want to consider these items.

 |Have you signed up for email alerts for News in the OCLC Community Center?
 This ensures that Tipasa release notes and events come straight to your inbox.

 New features and enhancements

 See dates adjusted for your library's time zone and locale

 Until now, the OCLC interlibrary loan network has been very US Eastern Time centric.
 Regardless of where you are located in the world, dates and times have displayed in Eastern Time and US style for date and time stamps.

 With this release, values are now stored with full UTC (Universal Time Coordinated) date and time stamps.
-This enables display of dates to you and your users in your institution's time zone and region's preferred format, which eliminates the need to convert date and times to your local time zone.
+This enables the display of dates to you and your users in your institution's time zone and region's preferred format, which eliminates the need to convert dates and times to your local time zone.
 These are derived from the following values the WorldCat Registry:

 - Open Hours (for time zone)

 Your time zone and preferred format are displayed in the following places: